pseudoincorrect/Wootch/Readme.md

 - ESP-IDF SDK, peripheral, wifi, RTOS.
 - LvGL graphical library, to easily create responsive UI and provide support for the touch sensitive screen.
 - esp_mpu60x0_C, MPU6050 IC from Invensense driver in C.
 - ESP-AWS-IOT to interface with the AWS IoT-core service and provide a light-weight, fast and secured with AWS servers.
-It leverages the MQTT protocol with asymetric key exchange, symetric encryption.
+It leverages the MQTT protocol with asymmetric key exchange, symmetric encryption.

 <br>
 <p align="center">